-- Take pain medication recommended by your doctor, following the instructions.
+- Take pain medication prescribed by your dentist, following the instructions.

 - Do not poke or prod the affected tooth and surrounding area.

-- Rinse with salt water to clear the mouth of any bacteria.
+- Rinsing with salt water will soothe the area andclear the mouth of any bacteria.

-Determining how long a root canal will be sore depends on the pain threshold of each individual person.
-In most cases, patients will experience mild discomfort or pain for a few days after treatment.
+Everyone’s tolerance for pain is different, so there is no set timeline for how long root canal pain lasts.
+In most cases, patients will experience mild discomfort or pain for the first few days after treatment.
 Generally, the pain is short-lived as long as the patient uses proper dental hygiene.

 Can Root Canal Pain Come and Go?